iSOLveIT/protege_owl/_sources/index.rst.txt

   to my blog at some point in the future that provide examples of this.
   For an example of how SPARQL can be used to get around the OWA see the ontology and instructions I recently added to my blog at: https://www.michaeldebellis.com/post/the-people_example-ontology
-| In that example I show how the HermitPersonial relations can’t be
+| In that example I show how the HermitPersonial relations can't be
   recognized by the reasoner due to the OWA.
 However, a simple SPARQL query can both recognize instances of the People class with no social relations and can change the type of such instances (?p) by adding the